echo0715/BRIGHT-PRO/README.md

 ### Overview

-BRIGHT is a multi-domain retrieval benchmark built on the Hugging Face dataset `ya-ir/BRIGHT-PRO-WITH-ASPECT`.
+BRIGHT-PRO is a multi-domain retrieval benchmark built on the Hugging Face dataset `ya-ir/BRIGHT-PRO-WITH-ASPECT`.
 Each query comes with:

 - **Gold documents** (short and long-context variants)